-In cases of head lice or nits found on a child, the student's parents or guardians will be notified by the school nurse with a phone call.
+In cases of head lice or nits found on a child, the student's parents or guardians will be notified by the school nurse with a phone call, and the student's classroom will be notified that a case of lice was identified without naming the specific student.
 The student will be allowed to stay in school for the remainder of the day.
 The following day, the parent or guardian must provide documentation that the student has been treated, with the name of the product used (if treated at home), or a letter from the doctor or nurse who treated the student (if taken to a lice service).
 The students will be checked for lice or nits at school that day, and the parents or guardians will be notified again if the student continues to have lice or nits.
 The students in a class where lice or nits have been found will be notified with a letter from the nurse.